HemantPundpal/Hemant-Pundpal---C-Projects/README.md

 ring_buffer_port.h:
 - All data types definations required by the ring buffer API are defined in this file.
 - The data types defination should be modified as per the platform used.
+- The standard library api are not abstracted.
+Standard library api abstraction will help portability.

 DESIGN - IMPLEMENTATION